mantidproject/documents/Project-Management/TechnicalSteeringCommittee/meetings/TSC-meeting-next.md

 * Paraview 4.3 branch bundling has been done, but problem with functionality.
 * Build server script updates for bundled ParaView.
 Not high priority.
 Uncertain resource requirement
 * Switching to Leeroy has solved null builds issues etc. Overall good improvement.
 Ross technical documentation for Leeroy, send link when done
 * For build server job for every PR: Agree to add doxygen (Ross).
 Can reference level be set on pylint, technical how to do this (Martyn).
-Could still allow merging even if pylint fail, and how to make this transparent to developers
+Could still allow merging even if pylint fail, and how to make this transparent to developers.
+Email develpers when Doxygen and pylint added
 * Review any outstanding external pull request at future TSC meetings
-*
+* Add wiki page with examples for interfacing with Mantid covering different use cases.
+Perhaps link on contributer.md to this (anders)